superbrave/omnipay-docdata-payments/README.md

 # omnipay-docdata-payments
 Docdata/CM Payments support for Omnipay payment processing library.

-This package is geared towards the Webdirect method of handling orders in Docdata Payments.
+This package is geared towards the Webdirect method of handling orders in Docdata Payments (now CM payments).

 ## Authorize data